 The next day I called her and said, “Okay, I thought about what you told me and I think I need help because I don’t think anyone will help me.”
 She gave me her social worker’s number [the friend is in a foster care home] and I called the social worker and I told her my problem.
 I scheduled an appointment with her and she came to see me at home while my aunt was at work.
 She asked me what was happening and I told her everything.
 She was going to see if the agency where she worked could help me, and unfortunately they couldn’t.
 When she told me that she couldn’t help me, I was thinking, “What is happening to me again?”
 So I had to give up everything.
 There was nothing, I didn’t have any hope.
 I called the police and told them that my aunt was not treating me fairly and that I didn’t know if I wanted to stay with her for the rest of the time I had to spend in the United States.
 The police couldn’t do anything either; the only thing they could do was give me a shelter number.
 So I called the shelter but nothing happened.

 It was one week before I was supposed to leave.
 I didn’t have a ticket but I was hoping to get one because if I didn’t leave, immigration was going to come and get me and I didn’t want that to happen.
 The social worker called and told me, “Jeannette, I have good news.
 I found somebody for you!”
 I couldn’t believe it.
-She told me that his name was Paul and that he worked for an organization called KIND.
-She gave me Paul’s number and I talked to him.
+She told me about KIND.

-That day I was happy, I was really happy that I met Paul [Lee, a KIND pro bono coordinator] and he was really nice to me.
+That day I was happy, I was really happy that I met a lawyer at KIND.
 He asked me if I needed to get out of my aunt’s house that same day.
 The social worker took me to a group home.
 I was finally happy, and that was the beginning of my life.
 From that day I started having hope because I was actually having somebody care about me.
 For the first time, in a really long time I felt like somebody was really willing to help me.

 J: I didn’t share that story with very many people, but it felt great.
 It felt like I was relieving everything that I had inside of me since I couldn’t talk to anybody.
 He was really great to me when I first met him.
 He was kind; he was willing to help me.